-This is the seventh generation (sixth update) document that has been prepared for the Mid-Atlantic sponsors, and one of few in the country to serve a multi-jurisdictional audience.
+This is the eighth generation document that has been prepared for the Mid-Atlantic sponsors, and one of few in the country to serve a multi-jurisdictional audience.
 For definitions of many energy efficiency terms and acronyms included in the TRM, users of this TRM may want to refer to the EMV Forum Glossary available at: http://neep.org/emv-forum/forum-products-and-guidelines.